 You won’t receive any Offset benefit.
 If this is the case, you may want to review your situation to make sure an Offset mortgage is still right for you.

-If you think you might need the money in future, you can save it in your Offset savings account instead.
+But remember, after you’ve made an overpayment into your mortgage account you won’t be able to access it again, so if you think you might need the money in future you might be better off saving it in your Offset savings account instead.
 That way, you’ll receive a greater Offset benefit and have access to the money whenever you need it.

 To talk to us about making overpayments, call us on 0800 121 8899.